Table of Contents

 Energy deficits often seen in pro ana workouts can impair performance, growth, reproductive health, and overall health.

-Common Risks With Pro Ana Exercise
+Common Risks With Pro Eating Disorder Exercise

 - Loss of menstrual cycle